SUPE4COOKIE/SEB-vm-escape/README.md

  4. replace them
  5. use SEB as you would normally

+## Changelog

+19/10/23:
+- added support for SEB 3.5.0
+- you can now open other apps on the guest machine by opening task manager (ctrl + alt + del) and then open the file location of a process in the task manager and navigate around to open whatever you need
+- DISCLAIMER : i haven't done a lot of tests with this version if you find any report it

 ## Recommendations

 to make SEB run inside a VM you should rather create a hardened VM by changing what i listed that is used to detect them.